Charleston Police report decrease in downtown crimes over past 6 months

 Lt.
 Byrne says since the changes, crimes such as aggravated assault have decreased more than 50% and police have seized 40 firearms from upper King Street.

-Business owners say they are looking forward in more changes as the area grows.
+Business owners say they are looking forward to more changes as the area grows.

-“I can’t speak for every business owner out here, but we like it.
-It has really controlled a lot of things and it has made it a safe environment,” says Neal.
+“I can’t speak for every business owner out there, but we like it.
+It has really controlled a lot of things and it has made it a safe environment,” said Neal.

 CPD says they hope to hold informative sessions bi-monthly to start and if there is a higher demand for more meetings, they will host them monthly.